reuters-graphics/graphics-components/src/components/Theme/stories/docs/component.md

 The `Theme` component wraps your page content and uses [CSS variables](../?path=/docs/scss-css-variables--page) to set major colour and typography styles for your page.
 All of the components in this library will use those CSS variables for styling by default.

+Use our [theme builder](../?path=/docs/theming-theme-builder--docs) to customise your page's theme.

 ```svelte
 <script>
   import { Theme } from '@reuters-graphics/graphics-components';